 In the course of the internship, individuals will gain experience:

-- recruiting and managing volunteers, and
+- Recruiting and managing volunteers

-- communicating and marketing to internal and external audiences
+- Communicating and marketing to internal and external audiences

-Please send a cover letter and resume to [email protected].
+To apply, please send a cover letter and resume to [email protected].

 Special Olympics Minnesota is an inclusive program designed to encourage individuals with intellectual disabilities to participate in activities promoting physical fitness, athletic training, youth leadership, and disability awareness and advocacy.

 Special Olympics Minnesota’s Program department currently seeks a Program Management Intern specifically for Southern Minnesota.
 The Program Management Intern is tasked with helping to develop and maintain the Special Olympics Minnesota program, including assisting with the coordination of competitions, recruiting volunteers for events, and other projects as assigned.
 This position provides a $500 stipend at the end of the internship.

 The Program Management Intern will have the opportunity to: